 I start with sending three rounds down the barrel and give it a good clean.
 Then I double it to six rounds and give it another good clean.

 Repeat this process for 12 rounds and 24 rounds, cleaning each time with a good copper solvent until you stop seeing the green on your cloth.
-This is copper jacket left from the bullets and is now being removed.
+The green is the ammonia reacting with the copper inside the grooves and imperfections of your barrel.

 If you want to see if barrel break-in makes a difference then you should start by shooting groups with your first 5 and last 5 rounds.
 At this time I had not ordered my scope yet, so I was just firing at a backstop for my break-in.